NIAENGD/ReimagineDoomscrolling/docs/overview.md

 ### Browser Extension
 - Provides a control panel where the user can start or stop analysis, choose the number of videos to process and configure prompts.
-- Opens two hidden tabs: one for YouTube and one for ChatGPT.
-Both tabs share the user's logged-in cookies.
+- Opens two focused popup windows: one for YouTube and one for ChatGPT.
+Both windows share the user's logged-in cookies.
 - Collects video links from the YouTube feed by scrolling until the desired number of items is gathered, excluding Shorts, ads and other irrelevant entries.

 ### Local Helper Server